-songwriting music recommender systems digitalization context context-adaptive systems creative industries digitalisation privacy human-computer interaction online self-disclosure business knowledge for musicians cross-cultural studies digital signage multi-method evaluation music business personalised systems personalized systems recommender systems user-centric approach user in the loop
+songwriting music recommender systems digitalization context context-adaptive systems creative industries digitalisation privacy human-computer interaction online self-disclosure business knowledge for musicians cross-cultural studies digital signage multi-method evaluation personalised systems personalized systems recommender systems user in the loop music business user-centric approach

 I am passionate about the human perspective in the interaction with intelligent systems, whereby my goal is to include all relevant stakeholders' perspectives.